apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

   kbcli cluster create mycluster --cluster-definition apecloud-mysql

   # Output resource information in YAML format, but do not create resources.
-  kbcli cluster create mycluster --cluster-definition apecloud-mysql --dry-run=client -o yaml
+  kbcli cluster create mycluster --cluster-definition apecloud-mysql --dry-run -o yaml

-  # Output resource information in YAML format, the information will be sent to the server, but the resource will not be actually created.
+  # Output resource information in YAML format, the information will be sent to the server
+  # but the resource will not be actually created.
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --dry-run=server -o yaml

   # Create a cluster and set termination policy DoNotTerminate that will prevent the cluster from being deleted